NixOS/nixpkgs/doc/haskell-users-guide.md

 ### How to install a compiler

-A simple development environment consists of a Haskell compiler and the tool `cabal-install`, and we saw in section [How to install Haskell packages] how you can install those programs into your user profile:
+A simple development environment consists of a Haskell compiler and one or both of the tools `cabal-install` and `stack`.
+We saw in section [How to install Haskell packages] how you can install those programs into your user profile:

     $ nix-env -f "<nixpkgs>" -iA haskellPackages.ghc haskellPackages.cabal-install